Dog friendly holidays in Jervis Bay

 Parking in the Murrays Beach carpark gives you access to some fantastic bush walks as well.
 We headed out to the Governors Head lookout, a scenic and simple 2.2km return walk with surprising wildlife along the way including bright green beetles and a friendly echidna.

-If you are looking for a camping spot with amazing natural beauty you should really give Greenpatch a try.
-Located on another phenomenal beach with fantastic swimming and excellent facilities such as hot showers and toilets, greenpatch is the perfect campground for families.
+If you are looking for a camping spot with amazing natural beauty you should give Greenpatch a try.
+Located on another phenomenal beach with fantastic swimming and excellent facilities such as hot showers and toilets, Greenpatch campground is the perfect campground for families.
 This place is super popular so if you plan outside of school holidays it will be much quieter and you can better appreciate the nature around you.
+If during the school holidays bookings are essential and at some times of the year require a ballot.

-Although dogs are not allowed inside the National Park there are still plenty of great dog friendly options.
+Although dogs are not allowed inside the National Park there are still plenty of great dog friendly beach options in Jervis Bay.
 Much to Willow's delight we found our favourite place at Nelson's Beach a short distance from Vincentia town centre which is a dog off leash beach before 8am and after 4pm during the summer period.
-Here we went running each morning to meet, greet and wag at all the other dogs out for their morning exercise.
+Here we went running each morning to meet and greet all the other dogs (and owners!) out for their morning exercise.

-We filled each evening visiting Nelsons beach for another play and splash in the waters edge before walking around the sandy Plantation Point to explore the rock pools.
+We filled each evening visiting Nelsons beach for another play and splash in the waters edge before walking around the sandy Plantation Point to explore the rock pools with the kids.
 Around the point is Barfleur beach which was sheltered perfectly from the afternoon southerlies for night swims for the whole family.

-Away from the water, if you take the bikes and scooters there is a fantastic paved trail that connects Vincentia and Huskisson.
+Away from the water, if you take the bikes and scooters there is a fantastic paved trail that connects Vincentia and Huskisson and beyond to Plantation Point.
 It is perfect for some exercise and sightseeing or just getting from point A to B without starting the car.
 There are some particularly pretty parts along the trail close to Plantation Point that nestle amongst the treetops with views over Orion Beach and the bay.

 Another option away from the beach or if the weather turns is to enjoy a wander through Huskisson village where you will find some interesting little beach and homewares shops mixed with your traditional ice cream parlours and cafes.
 There is a small cinema for an old school movie experience, and several boat tours operate from Huskisson if you want to book in for some on water activity.